-Hungerford, a Republican, was the representative for New York’s 29th congressional district from 1877 to 1879.
+Hungerford was the representative for New York’s 29th congressional district and was a Republican.
+He served from 1877 to 1879.

 From Oct 1877 to Mar 1879, Hungerford missed 51 of 377 roll call votes, which is 13.5%.
 This is better than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|